Rajpratik71/eucalyptus-wiki/EBS-Multipath-Training.md

 cp -f /root/euca_builder/eee/clc/modules/storage-common/udev/12-dm-permissions.rules /etc/udev/rules.d/
 ```
 ** eucalyptus.conf 'optional' configuration per SC/NC. **
-In QA we may use the following 'storage.ncpaths' and/or 'storage.scpaths' properties.
-These specify an 'ifaceX value which is then defined in 'eucalyptus.conf' on each NC and/or SC.
-Specifying a specific interface is optional, and both the 'ifaceX:' syntax in the paths properties as well as the configuration in eucalyptus.conf is only needed as possible way to choose a specific interface for a specific path.
+If the 'storage.ncpaths' and/or 'storage.scpaths' properties specify an 'ifaceX value, that iface value is then defined in 'eucalyptus.conf' on each NC and/or SC.
+Specifying a specific interface is optional so both the 'ifaceX:' syntax in the paths properties as well as the configuration in eucalyptus.conf is only needed as possible way to choose a specific interface for a specific path.
+Forcing a specific interface can also be done through normal networking configuration.
 ```
 EXAMPLE:
 Partition level properties set and viewed via euca-modify-property and euca-describe-properties: